francoisvandette/One-Glance-CST8333-final-project-/README.md

 Weather and RSS feed information, as well as widget positions, is stored in the browser.

-Currently hosted at the link below: https://fvand-aco.github.io/
+Currently hosted at the link below:

+https://fvand-aco.github.io/

-'fvand-aco' is the account I used for schoolwork.
+('fvand-aco' is the account I used for schoolwork)